georchestra/georchestra/INSTALL.md

 Note 1: It is possible to store webapp-specific schemas in separate databases.

-Note 2: PostGIS extensions are not required for now in the georchestra database.
+Note 2: PostGIS extensions are not required in the georchestra database, unless GeoFence is deployed (see below).

  * if mapfishapp is deployed: